JosuaKrause/WikipediaInfos/README.md

      100 Chobot
       97 SieBot

+Shows all authors that edited at most one distinct article and excludes all bots.

 `./show_author_count.sh 1 "[Bb][Oo][Tt]" | less`

+Counts all authors that edited at most one distinct article excluding all bots.

 `./show_author_count.sh 1 "[Bb][Oo][Tt]" | wc -l`

    16431

+Computes the maximal number of distinct articles edited by one user that is not a bot.
+The zero is used to create no output by excluding all authors from the output list.

 `./show_author_count.sh -m 0 "[Bb][Oo][Tt]"`

+Sorts all authors by the number of distinct edited articles.

 `./find_authors.sh | ./get_authors_count.sh | sort -gr | less`